 More activity during the day means that your body is ready for recovery during the night.
 Try increasing the amount of steps you take during the day or attending a group activity class to get your heart rate up.
 This will help you drift away to sleep more quickly.
 Not to mention, this helps overall health and well-being, of course.

 Before bedtime, do something relaxing–read, take a bath, or meditate.
 This is not only a great way to prepare for sleep but also promotes positive mental health.

 If you have questions about your sleep habits or think you have a problem with sleep, there are many more strategies to learn about that your primary care doctor can share with you.

 These sleep hygiene strategies are not quick fixes; they can take time to adjust to and need to be done routinely to work well.
 Try one or two of them and see how they work with your lifestyle and adjust as you see fit.
 Sleep health is an incredibly important part of our quality of life and should be taken seriously.
 It’s important to know that if you have any difficulties sleeping, you have options, and you’re not alone in this.
 Strike up a conversation with family and friends, and consider talking with your primary care doctor if you have questions or concerns.

-If your PCP doesn’t have time to help you with this, Iora’s doctor is glad to listen to you.
+If your primary care provider doesn’t have time to help you with this, Iora’s doctors are happy to listen to you.
 Contact us to see how we can help.